Arinze-BioX/3d-starrseq-pipeline/README.md

 6) strand1
 7) strand1
 ```
-### 2. [cooler](https://cooler.readthedocs.io/en/latest/datamodel.html), genomically-labeled sparse 2D matrices, which can be viewed by [HiGlass](https://docs.higlass.io).
+#### 2. [cooler](https://cooler.readthedocs.io/en/latest/datamodel.html), genomically-labeled sparse 2D matrices, which can be viewed by [HiGlass](https://docs.higlass.io).
 The chromatin interaction can be further identified using [MAPS](https://github.com/ijuric/MAPS).

-### 3. ATAC peaks called by macs2.
+#### 3. ATAC peaks called by macs2.

 The RNA-seq library generated by HiCAR is standard bulk-RNA seq library, which can be analyzed by common used RNA-seq analysis pipeline, such as [SnakePipes](https://snakepipes.readthedocs.io/en/latest/content/workflows/mRNA-seq.html)

-For any questions regarding HiCARTools please send mail to Yu Xiang ( yu.xiang@duke.edu )
+For any questions regarding HiCARTools please send mail to Arinze Okafor ( arinze.okafor@duke.edu )